 Welcome to my page of African guitar & African bass guitar tutorials!
-Here you can see videos, lessons with TAB, and read articles on this topic.
-Download tablatures with sheet music in Adobe Acrobat .pdf, Guitar Pro or Power Tab Editor file formats, so you can learn how to play in all the different styles!
-You can also find guitar and bass backing tracks.
+Here you can see videos, lessons with TAB, guitar, bass and drum backing tracks and read articles on this topic.
+Download tablatures with sheet music in Adobe Acrobat PDF, Guitar Pro or Power Tab Editor file formats, so you can learn how to play in all the different styles!

 Are you into soukous, sebene, makossa, sungura, maskandi or Mali music?
 Just keep coming back from time to time.
 You’ll be able to find video lessons and essays for all kinds of different African music genres and styles and study them with ease.
 Whether it’s West African music, salegy or Zulu, I’ll attempt to keep creating clean guitar and bass videos that display the playing technique for all these styles.